 Second, pinning your content from these platforms onto Pinterest allows pinners to get to know you through different mediums (especially video) or your products that you sell.
 I’m loving all of the people who found me on Pinterest that are now engaging with me on Instagram!
 So fun!

 Are you new to Pinterest and want more tips to get started?
-See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter below.
+See my introductory post Getting Started on Pinterest and don’t forget to sign up for my email newsletter.
 You’ll receive my FREE Pinterest Start-up Guide for your creative small business where I give easy actionable steps to getting started on Pinterest!
+Ready to take action TODAY?
+Enroll in my Pin Progress course!